gerlero/fronts/README.md

 ## Documentation and features

 The following is a complete list of the functions and classes that Fronts provides, with a short description of each.
-You will find the full details on each object in the [API documentation](https://fronts.readthedocs.io).
+You will find the full details on each object in the [reference documentation](https://fronts.readthedocs.io).

 ### Solvers and solutions